Insurance Binder: Temporary Coverage Before Your Official Policy Starts

 How long is a car insurance binder valid?

-Most car insurance binders are valid for 30 to 90 days, depending on your insurer and state regulations.
-Some states, like Florida, cap binder validity at 60 days by law.
-The binder expires automatically once your full policy is issued — or on the listed expiration date, whichever comes first.
+Most car insurance binders are valid for 30 to 90 days, with many defaulting to a 30 to 60 day window depending on your insurer and state regulations.
+Some insurers issue binders for as few as 10 days.
+The binder expires automatically once your full policy is issued, or on the listed expiration date, whichever comes first.
+If you're nearing expiration and haven't received your policy, contact your insurer right away to request an extension or replacement binder.

 Can I use my insurance binder for DMV registration?